-First of all, “frosted” is not the same as “frozen”.
-Frosted is the starting point of becoming frozen and may be referred to as “chilled”.
-You can see a pale white film or a thin layer of ice on the outer surface of the glass that can quickly fade away and you can still see the color of the beer.
+First of all, “frosted” is not the same as “frozen.”
+Frosted is the starting point of becoming frozen and may be referred to as “chilled.”
+You can see a pale white film or a thin layer of ice on the glass’s outer surface that can quickly fade away.
+Also, you can still see the color of the beer.

 On the other hand, frozen is the state of being hardened by ice.
-There is a thick layer of ice that is very white in color and it takes longer to melt than the frosted glass.
+A thick layer of ice is very white, and it takes longer to melt than the frosted glass.

-Actually, the frozen beer glass is what’s disapproved of by beer experts, because a frozen glass, filled with a cold beer will result to a numbing sensation that completely blocks all the amazing features of the beer, especially the taste.
-Even if the means of getting the beer glass frosted is the same with the frozen glass, we can adjust the process to achieve just the right point of getting frosted.
+The frozen beer glass is disapproved by beer experts because an icy glass filled with cold beer results in a numbing sensation that completely blocks all the noteworthy features, especially the beer’s taste.
+Even if the means of getting the beer glass frosted is the same as the frozen glass, we can adjust the process to achieve just the right point of getting frosted.

-Even if the name says so, you can still frost your beer glass in a freezer, you just have to consider the duration of its stay in the freezer so it will not get frozen.
-It may take some time to achieve a nice frosted glass but it’s effective.
+Even if the name says “frozen,” you can still frost your beer glass in a freezer.
+You just have to consider the duration of its stay in the freezer so it will not get frozen.
+It may take some time to achieve a lovely frosted glass, but it’s effective.
 Here’s how to do it:

-2. Bring the glass to room temperature.
+- Bring the glass to room temperature.
 You can also wet the glass with cold water before putting it into the freezer, as this can help it frost faster.
-The water droplets on the outer surface help in creating the frosted look because they will condense and eventually turn to ice crystals.
+The water droplets on the outer surface help create the frosted look because they will condense and eventually turn to ice crystals.

-4. Take out the glass and pour in the chosen beer.
+- Take out the glass and pour it into the chosen beer.

 Ice and Water

-4. Once the glass is frosted, take it out, discard the water and ice, then you can pour the beer in.
+- Once the glass is frosted, take it out.
+Then, discard the water and ice.
+Finally, pour the beer in and enjoy your drink!

 Wet Paper Towels

-2. Place the glass in the freezer and leave it there for 3-4 minutes.
-The water in the paper towels is actually what gives the glass the frost on the outside.
+- Place the glass in the freezer and leave it there for 3-4 minutes.
+The water in the paper towels is the one that gives the beer glass the frost on the outside.

-3. Take out the glass and remove the paper towels.
-Pour your beer in.
+- Take out the glass and remove the paper towels.
+Pour your beer.

-You’re not mixing the beer with vodka, rather you’re coating the glass with vodka.
-Who would’ve thought that a prominent liquor can aid in making a glass frosty only for you to enjoy a different drink?
-This method may not be as convenient though because not everyone has vodka on hand.
-But, if you do have vodka, you have to try this method and see for yourself.1.
-Place your bottle of vodka in the freezer overnight.
-Don’t worry, the bottle will not crack since the vodka won’t be frozen because it has a high alcohol content.
+You’re not mixing the beer with vodka; instead, you’re coating the glass with vodka.
+Who would’ve thought that a prominent liquor can help make a glass frosty?
+This method may not be as convenient, though, because not everyone has vodka on hand.
+But, if you do have vodka, you can try this method.

-2. Get a clean beer mug or glass.
-Make sure that it is clean so that the vodka will not be incorporated with any unpleasant tastes.
-Take out the vodka and pour it in the glass until it fills half or three quarters full.
+- Get a clean beer mug or glass.
+Take out the vodka and pour it into the glass until it fills half or three-quarters full.
 Move the glass around so the vodka can coat the inner surface.
-Do this for about 1 minute and you can already see the frost forming.
+Do this for about 1 minute, and you can already see the frost forming.

-3. Pour the vodka back into the bottle or use it to make a delicious cocktail like the martini.
+- Pour the vodka back into the bottle or use it to make a delicious cocktail, like a martini.

 Portable Glass Froster

-2. Hold the glass in place for about 5 seconds or until the frost forms and then release the lever.
+- Hold the glass in place for about 5 seconds or until the frost forms.
+Then, release the lever.
 You can also pull the lever in intervals to avoid getting the glass overdone.
-Don’t spray for too long or else the glass will turn frozen.
+However, you should not spray for too long, or else the glass can get frozen.

-3. When it is done, pour in the beer.
-If you have noticed that it has become frozen, let it sit for a few seconds, then once it has dropped to a nice frost, you’re good to go.
+- When done, pour in the beer.
+If you have noticed that it turned frozen, allow it to sit for a few seconds.
+Then, once it has dropped to a nice frost, you’re good to go.

-- Make sure that your beer glass or mug is cleaned properly.
-If there are any soap residues or unwanted particles in the glass, they will be frozen and get incorporated with the beer once it is poured in, resulting to an unpleasant taste.
+- Make sure that your beer glass or mug is adequately cleaned.
+If there are any soap residues or unwanted particles in the glass, they might get incorporated with the beer once poured, resulting in an unpleasant taste.

-- When you opt for a room temperature glass, wipe it with a lint-free towel so there won’t be unwanted particles that will be frozen.
+- When you opt for a room temperature glass, wipe it with a lint-free towel before using it so there won’t be any unwanted particles that will get mixed.

-- Make sure that the beer glasses will be placed in a sufficiently vacant area so they won’t get overcrowded and the chilling process will not be interrupted.
-The glasses should be given enough space so they won’t touch other things.
-Preferably, a flat shelf, rack or the door shelf is ideal.
+- Ensure that the beer glasses are placed in a vacant area where overcrowding is less likely to happen.
+This method is necessary so that the glasses will properly frost and the chilling process will not be interrupted.
+The beer glasses should have enough space so they won’t touch other things, so put them on a flat shelf, rack, or door shelf.

 - Use thick and sturdy glass such as beer mugs and pilsners so they won’t break or crack.

-- No matter what you do, do not freeze your glasses.
-If this is the case, you will be drinking an unpleasant and unflavorful beer.
-Frozen glass will cause a foaming issue because there is a rapid release of carbon dioxide and can cause an interruption in your pouring because the beer can overflow.
-There’s also a chance that your glass will get stuck in the freezer and can break if forced to be taken out.
+- No matter what you do, do not allow your glasses to reach the freezing point.
+The frozen beer glass will cause a foaming issue due to the rapid release of carbon dioxide.
+It can also cause an interruption in your pouring because the beer might overflow.
+Moreover, there’s a chance that your beer glass will get stuck in the freezer and can break if you force to take it out.

 - Don’t just pour any kind of beer into a frosted glass.
-Some beers are best served at room temperature so their flavors are more pronounced.
-However, some beers like ales, lagers and pilsners are to be enjoyed cold so they can be chugged down for refreshment.
-It is also recommended to have the beer higher than their normal serving temperature if a frosted glass is used, this way, the beer won’t become numbing to the taste.
+Some beers are best served at room temperature, so their flavors are more pronounced.
+However, some beers like ales, lagers, and pilsners are to be enjoyed cold.

-- Some beers are served in stemmed glasses however they can’t be placed in the freezer because the stems are not sturdy enough should they get stuck.
-They also have a risk of breaking because they are thin.
-But, stemware can be frosted using the glass froster because you simply have to hold it.
+- Some beers are served in stemmed glasses.
+However, they can’t be placed in the freezer because the stems are not sturdy enough should they get stuck.
+They also have a risk of breaking because they are relatively thin.

-- Don’t put the glass on a frozen surface of the freezer.
-The glass may get stuck especially when a wet glass is placed on it.
-When they are stuck, it will be difficult to get them out and you may risk breaking it.
+- Don’t put the glass on the frozen surface of the freezer.
+The glass may get stuck, especially when a wet glass is placed on it.
+It will be challenging to get it out, and you may risk breaking it.

 - Never put a hot beer glass or mug in the freezer.
-The temperature difference can cause the glass to break and just put it to waste.
+The temperature difference can cause the glass to break.